sanskrit/raw_etexts_english/blogs/manasataramgini/2020-04-26_notes-on-miscellaneous-brahmae1b987a-passages-from-the-yajurveda.md

 +++
-title = "Notes on miscellaneous brāhmaṇa passages from thexa0Yajurveda"
+title = "Notes on miscellaneous brāhmaṇa passages from the Yajurveda"

 +++
 The upasthāna ritual is performed to let the sacrificial fire remain in